 You will be required to complete the DS-160 form online for your application and provide supporting documents, such as a valid passport with a minimum of six months beyond your intended period of stay.

 To create a business plan you will need to include sufficient and relevant information to satisfy the E-2 requirements.
 There is no formal or prescriptive format to creating a business plan, but you will need to ensure you cover the following detail:

-The plan will need to include a detailed five year profit and loss forecast.
+The plan should include a detailed five-year profit and loss forecast.
 You will need to demonstrate that your investment is sufficient for creating an operational business and to meet any growth projections.

 Your plan will need to provide the financial projections and elaborate on exactly how your business will be successful and profitable enough to not only support you as the investor, but any dependents you may have and your employees.
 You should also demonstrate how you will be creating new jobs for the duration of your visa, which is a maximum of 5 years.